What is Readability? Why Does it Matter?

 You might assume that having a lower readability score means the content isn’t as valuable or interesting.
 But that’s not the case.

-But when it comes to reading online, the simpler an article is to read, the more likely people will keep reading it.
+When it comes to web content and reading online, the simpler an article is to read, the more likely people will keep reading it.

 Four Readability Hacks for Your Writing